 It’s important to know the importance of checking your engine oil level and burning only what you need for performance.
 Driving a car that burns oil can lead to poor performance or damage from the leaking fuel.

-Knowing when it’s time for an engine tune-up is key in avoiding costly repairs later on down the road caused by burned oil.
-Make sure to keep your vehicle maintained with an appropriate schedule for oil changes and other required services, so you avoid any problems related to burning oil.
+Make sure to maintain your vehicle with an appropriate schedule for oil changes and other required services to avoid any problems related to burning oil.

 How much oil burn is normal?

-Engines in most vehicles burn oil to power the equipment.
-How much oil is consumed per mile varies depending on the vehicle and engine type.
 A quart of oil should be burned within 1,000 miles of your car or truck’s manufacture date for normal wear and tear; however, this number can change based on driving habits and conditions.

 Oil consumption will occur even if you drive below the acceptable range, but it may happen in less than 1,000 miles due to factors such as terrain or weather conditions affecting your vehicle’s performance.